The Symplectic Schur Process: The symplectic Schur process

 \begin{rem} The equations \eqref{determinantal_property} and \eqref{final_kernel} should be interpreted as equalities between formal power series with values in $\Lambda_{\a^1}\otimes\cdots\otimes\Lambda_{\a^k}\otimes\Lambda_{\b^1}\otimes\cdots\otimes\Lambda_{\b^k}$.
 For the right hand side of \eqref{final_kernel}, expand the integrand around $z=0,w=0$, e.g.~by using that

 and similarly for the other five $H$ terms; then pick up the residue at $z=w=0$ to obtain $K^{\SSP}(i,u; j,v)$. \end{rem}

 \begin{rem} The identities \eqref{determinantal_property} and \eqref{final_kernel} turn into numerical equalities for appropriate choices of specializations $\a^1,\dots,\b^k$ and contours $z,w$.
 For example, one possible set of admissible conditions, inspired by~\cite[Thm.~1]{B-2020}, is the following.
 Let $r_\a,r_\b>0$ be such that $\min(1,1/r_\a)>r_\b>0$.
-Moreover, assume that
+Moreover, to ensure convergence of all terms of the integrand in \eqref{final_kernel}, assume that

 for all $\ell=1,\dots,k$.
 Then if $i\le j$, take contours in \eqref{final_kernel} satisfying

 Otherwise, if $i>j$, take contours with

 If, additionally, the specializations $\a^1,\dots,\b^k$ are such that $\Pr^\SSP(\,\cdot\!\mid\vec{\a},\vec{\b})$ is a valid probability measure, i.e.~$\Pr^\SSP(\lavec,\muvec\mid\vec{\a},\vec{\b})\ge 0$, for all $(\lavec,\muvec)$ (see \Cref{sec:special_cases} for examples of such specializations), then the theorem implies that the point process on $\{1,1',\dots,(k-1),(k-1)',k\}\times\Z$ deriving from $\Pr^\SSP(\,\cdot\mid\vec{\a},\vec{\b})$, via the map $(\lavec,\muvec)\mapsto\mathcal{L}(\lavec,\muvec)$ in \eqref{L_configuration}, is a \emph{determinantal point process}; see e.g.~\cite{S-2000} and references therein.
 The Schur measure~\cite{O-2001}, Schur process~\cite{OR-2003}, as well as the symplectic and orthogonal Schur measures~\cite{B-2018},\cite{B-2020}, all lead to determinantal point processes, too. \end{rem}